miyagilabs/Blindfold/README.md

 # Blindfold
-Tool for understanding how visually impaired programmers comprehend Java code.
+A tool for understanding how visually impaired programmers comprehend Java code.